darshanrao/Genetic_Algorithm-/readme.md

 # Genetic Algorithm for Travelling Salesman Problem

-This project is a Genetic Algorithm solution for the Travelling Salesman Problem (TSP), supported by the USC CSCI561 teaching team.
+This project is a Genetic Algorithm solution for the Travelling Salesman Problem (TSP).

 ## Background
 TSP is defined as given a list of cities/locations, the person has to go to all the locations exactly once, return back to the starting point, and cover the minimum distance as a whole.